 In the problem we are focused on, $\mathbf g$ is $su(2|2)$ and $\mathbf h$ is $su(1|2)$, whose generators are $\mathbb R_a^{\;b}, \mathbb L_3^{\;3}=-\mathbb L_4^{\;4}, \mathbb Q_3^{\;a},\mathbb S_a^3$ and $\mathbb H$.

-The reflection matrix must commute with the co-products of the remnant $Y(\mathbf h,\mathbf g)$ generators.
-The commutation with the co-products of grade-$0$ generators $\mathbb J^i$ has already been imposed in the previous sections.
-It only remains to impose the commutation with the twisted grade-$1$ generators co-products \eqref{coproducts}.
-The complete list of co-products for our case can be found in the appendix B of \cite{MacKay:2010ey}.
+We will demand that the remnant $Y(\mathbf h,\mathbf g)$ is preserved during the boundary scattering process.
+As the reflection matrix acts on a tensor product of two representations \eqref{Rdof}, it must therefore commute with the co-products of the $Y(\mathbf h,\mathbf g)$ generators.
+We first consider the commutation with the co-products of grade-0 generators $\Delta \mathbb J^i$,

+This leads precisely to the matrix structure given in \eqref{R-matrix_with_dof_result}.
+Thus, it remains to impose the commutation with the twisted grade-$1$ generators co-products \eqref{coproducts}.
+The effect of this imposition would be to further constrain the functions appearing in \eqref{R-matrix_with_dof_result}.